fuzzygroup/blog/_posts/2020-03-18-how-to-help-a-quarantined-person.md

 4. You deliver to their front porch or front door the things that they need.  **And then you leave -- be in your car before they come out**.
 5. Given that theft may be a concern, it is likely good to leave things somewhat protected like between outer and inner doors.
 6. If you don't have hand sanitizer to use after touching their door then bring a plastic grocery sack to touch the door handle and such  And then throw it away.

-5. You call them to tell them that what they need is waiting for them.
+7. You call them to tell them that what they need is waiting for them.

+## How Do You Keep People Company?

+For a lot of people, particularly extroverted social folk, being in quarantine is almost physically painful.
+Keep in mind that people need company but that phone calls may be hard due to sore throats.
+So think a lot about:

+* text messaging
+* instant messaging
+* perhaps even doing a shared activity like "virtual presence" like watching something together on Netflix or Youtube

 ## What Does a Quarantined Person Need?